Person

 Chronology

-Career event - Secretary of the SETI Permanent Study Group and Deputy Char of the Post Detection Taskgroup, International Academy of Astronautics (AAI)
+Career event - Secretary, SETI Permanent Study Group and Deputy Char of the Post Detection Taskgroup, International Academy of Astronautics (AAI)

 Career position - Future Directions in Space Education Study Group, International Academy of Astronautics